nathanieltse/Fin/README.md

 # Fin
-> Fin is a mobile responsive fintech web application for the user to track their spendings and managing their money.
+> Fin is a mobile responsive fintech web application for the user to track their spendings and manage their money.

 &nbsp;